-All the Trust school business/academy managers meet in the Operational Improvement Forum fortnightly with the Trust Chief Financial Officer, Director of Operations and other central staff as appropriate.
-These meetings provide a very effective forum for professional dialogue and challenge, are integral to all school business activities and enable the business/academy managers to suggest developments.
+All the Trust school academy managers meet in the Operational Improvement Forum monthly with the Trust Deputy Director of Operations and other central staff as appropriate.
+These meetings provide a very effective forum for professional dialogue and challenge, are integral to all school business activities and enable the academy managers to suggest developments.